kenstler/aws-ml-iot-lab/Challenge_2/README.md

 ### Lambda setup:
-Per prerequisite step#5.
-Download Lambda zip file from “LINK to be given during lab” You can download it using firefox browser on the Ubuntu desktop
+Download Lambda zip file greengrassSagemakerInference.zip located in same github.
+Unzip the file on your machine.
+Open greengrassSagemakerInference.py, check line #24, endpoint_name = 'xxxxx', replace xxxx with actual SagemakerEndpoint you created during Sagemaker prechallenge lab.
+Save the file.
+Select all content of the folder "greengrassSagemakerInference" and create zip file, name it greengrassSagemakerInference.zip.
+Make sure content of the folder is  zipped and not the folder itself.
+We will use this zip file to create lambda.

 Deploy Lambda (GG Group Settings with the new Lambda and Resources)

 In AWS IOT Greengrass console.
 Click on the Grassgrass group which you have created earlier.

-1. Greengrass -> Groups -> "GGObjectClassificationGroup" -> Add Lambda
+1. Greengrass -> Groups -> "MLandIoTCoreRole" -> Add Lambda
 2. Click on Lambda -> Add Lambda -> Create new Lambda

 Name		: greengrassSagemakerInference